JayVelazquez/portfolio-landing-page/README.md

 # Portfolio Landing Page
-A clean portfolio landing page website with scroll animation capability.
-Website has sections that explain my skills, about, projects, and contact information.
+Crafted a sleek portfolio landing page featuring smooth scrolling and dynamic animations with a polished user experience.
+The website showcases my skills, includes an about me section, highlights projects, and provides contact information.

 ## Table of Contents